sneakysneak/docs/pages/custom-connectors/scripting.md

 =`[Mergefield]` === '' ? 'no value' : `[Mergefield]`;
 ```

-It's best to use ` characters (backticks) around string values being merged in as that will prevent carriage returns and the various quote characters from breaking your Script.
+It's best to use ` characters (backticks) around string values being merged in as that will prevent carriage returns and any quote characters from breaking your Script.

-*Note: [Mergefield] above represents fields inserted by Cyclr in **Step Setup** when choosing the **Type a Value**  and selecting from the dropdowns.*
+*Note: [Mergefield] above represents fields inserted by Cyclr in **Step Setup** when choosing **Type a Value** and selecting from the dropdowns.*

 ### Event Handlers